hetznercloud/fleeting-plugin-hetzner/docs/tutorials/setup-gitlab-ci-test-infrastructure-from-scratch.md

 idle_time = "1h"
 ```

-Make sure that you updated the values for the runner url, runner token, and the Hetzner Cloud token.
+Make sure that you updated the values for the runner URL, runner token, and the Hetzner Cloud token.

 ```sh
 gitlab-runner fleeting install